top of page

 The adjective 'pedantic' finds its etymological roots in the Latin word 'paedanticus,' which, in turn, is derived from the Greek 'paedantikos.'
 Originally, it referred to someone who was concerned with the education of children or who displayed the qualities of a pedagogue, emphasizing strict adherence to rules and details in teaching.
 Over time, the term evolved to take on a more negative connotation, describing individuals who overly emphasize minor details, rules, or formalities, particularly in an academic or intellectual context, to the detriment of a broader understanding or practicality.
 Thus, the etymology of 'pedantic' highlights its historical association with strict adherence to rules and details, often to an excessive and narrow degree.

-Quiz: Find the meaning of the adjective pedantic:
+Find the correct meaning of the adjective pedantic:

 Try Again!